-A biased dice for example could be weighted so that one number has a better chance of coming down on a certain number.
+A biased dice, for example, could be weighted so that one side has a better chance of coming down on a certain number.

-Random: for probability to work, the event has to be random.
-For example if you had a box with coloured balls in and picked one while looking at it, this isn't random.
-If you did it without looking, this would be random
+For example, if you had a box containing coloured balls and picked one while looking at it, this isn't random.
+If you did it without looking, this would be random.

-It means that I would expect to get 1 out of every two as a head, so if I flipped a coin 100 times, I should get 1/2 x 100 = 50 heads.
+It means that I would expect to get one out of every two as a head, so if I flipped a coin 100 times, I should get 1/2 x 100 = 50 heads.

-In reality I might not, I may get 40 heads and 60 tails.
+In reality, I might not, I might get 40 heads and 60 tails.

 We will discuss this further in the activity on experimental probability.